top of page

 Current News and Events

 We are pleased to announce the resumption of our weekly community workshops, in conjunction with the Santa Cruz Public Library!
 We meet in the Life Literacy Center at the SCPL Downtown branch, from 4:00-5:30 PM.
-We'll be reading and discussing poetry, with a period of writing and sharing.
+We read and discuss poetry, with a period of writing and sharing.
 These workshops are open to the public, with outreach to formerly incarcerated and underserved individuals in our community.

 We are always looking for volunteers to fill out our ranks!
 Please contact us if you are interested in becoming part of our team.